-Megaesophagus is a multi-factoral disorder in which nerves and/or muscle dysfunction which affects the ability of the esophagus to constrict and push food from the throat to the stomach.
-Dysfunction of the muscular contractions is known as dysmotility.
+Megaesophagus is a multi-factorial disorder in which nerves and/or muscle dysfunction which affects the ability of the esophagus to constrict and push food from the throat to the stomach.
 As a consequence, when the cat eats, food builds up in the esophagus, eventually causing regurgitation (passed back out).

-Megaesophagus can be mild, with only a small portion of the esophagus affected, or the entire esophagus is affected.
+Megaesophagus can be mild, with only a small portion of the esophagus affected, or affect the entire esophagus.

-Regurgitated food tends to look the same as before it was consumed, vomited food is more sausage-like in appearance.
+Regurgitated food looks the same as before it was consumed, vomited food is more sausage-like in appearance.

-Vomiting appears effortless, the cat opens his mouth and out it comes, compared to vomiting which is an active process, which will consist of gagging, retching and the sides will heave.
+Regurgitation appears effortless, the cat opens his mouth and out it comes, compared to vomiting which is an active process, which will consist of gagging, retching, and the sides will heave.

 The condition may be congenital, meaning present at birth, or acquired.
 It may be permanent or may be transient (such as with tick paralysis).
-Siamese and related breeds are predisposed to congenital megaesophagus.
+There is a higher incidence of congenital megaesophagus in Siamese and related breeds.

 Acquired megaesophagus may be primary or secondary and has several possible causes.
 Remember that the esophagus is a muscular tube, so any condition which affects the muscles can cause megaesophagus.

 A congenital disorder in which a fetal blood vessel called the right aortic arch, fails to disappear as they should post birth.
 This vessel passes close to the esophagus and can cause it to become compressed, blocking the flow of food to the stomach.